loanmir/CribbageProfVersionPulled/notes.md

     - Each rank corresponds to a numeric value
     - Well defined set of values for rank and suite

+# Notes

+- Do we really need the getters in CribbageHand and Card, now that we implemented equals?

 # Tests

 - "5♥5♦5♠J♣5♣" -> print "29"
 - "0♦J♥Q♠A♣9♦" -> print "4"
 - 5♥5♦5♠J♣5♣ -> score is 29
 - 0♦J♥Q♠A♣9♦ -> score is 4 (run of four)
-- "5♥5♦5♠J♣5♣" -> four hand cards (five of Hearts,...) and a starter card (five of Clubs) ~~- "5♥5♦5♠J♣5♣" -> five of Clubs is the starter card~~ ~~- "5♥5♦5♠J♣5♣" -> the hand cards are...~~
+~~- "5♥5♦5♠J♣5♣" -> four hand cards (five of Hearts,...) and a starter card (five of Clubs)~~ ~~- "5♥5♦5♠J♣5♣" -> five of Clubs is the starter card~~ ~~- "5♥5♦5♠J♣5♣" -> the hand cards are...~~
 ~~- "5♥" -> card with rank 5~~